-Feeling fancy?
-Throw an O on the end and call it Other (or Other factors)!
+That's TILE with an O on the end for Other (or Other factors).

-So we know TILE is used for a quick way to remember the things you need to be assessing when it comes to manual handling.
+TILE is used as a quick way to remember the things you need to be assessing when it comes to manual handling.
 These cover the risks associated with manual handling activities.

 The first factor in TILE is the task.
 Why do we need to consider the task?
 Tasks can have an impact on the need to twist or stoop or cause excessive lifting, lowering or carrying.

 For the first TILE consideration, think about the task and any improvements that can be made.
 If the task can be adapted to improve posture, reduce physical effort and allow for rest periods this can help to reduce the risk with the activity.

 The second factor to consider is the individual.
 This is the person who will be doing the manual handling.
 Their strength and capabilities can have an impact, but so can knowledge of the load and task, along with training and experience.